BrandonXu6106/obsidianpublish/content/thoughts/ScrapScript.md

 (spaceq/is-planet@2006 "pluto") ; false
 ```

 Magic compression: Instead of sharing large dumps of data, you can send references to any data anywhere.
-By sending references, other machines can opt to pull the data from cache or high-speed CDNs (see: [[CID]])
+By sending references, other machines can opt to pull the data from cache or high-speed CDNs (see: [[CID.md]])

 ## First-class Network Requests